Updated on: November 26, 2024

 Bottom Line:

 Surfshark has some of the cheapest plans out there.
-It also comes with a large server network, allows unlimited connections, and provides access to strong security features, including an optional paid antivirus tool.
+It also comes with a large server network, allows unlimited connections, great customer support for Mac users, and a really user-friendly Mac app.
 Surfshark backs all plans with a 30-day money-back guarantee.

 Read the full Surfshark review